Shopify/active_shipping/README.md

 To log requests and responses, just set the `logger` on your carrier class to some kind of `Logger` object:

-    USPS.logger = Logger.new($stdout)
+    ActiveShipping::USPS.logger = Logger.new($stdout)

-(This logging functionality is provided by the [`PostsData` module](https://github.com/Shopify/active_utils/blob/master/lib/active_utils/common/posts_data.rb) in the `active_utils` dependency.)
+(This logging functionality is provided by the [`PostsData` module](https://github.com/Shopify/active_utils/blob/master/lib/active_utils/posts_data.rb) in the `active_utils` dependency.)

 After you've pushed your well-tested changes to your github fork, make a pull request and we'll take it from there!

 ## Legal Mumbo Jumbo

-Unless otherwise noted in specific files, all code in the Active Shipping project is under the copyright and license described in the included MIT-LICENSE file.
+Unless otherwise noted in specific files, all code in the ActiveShipping project is under the copyright and license described in the included MIT-LICENSE file.